coder/docs/guides/customization/vnc.md

 1. Select your **Image** and associated **Tag**.

-   > If you're using the sample image provided above, make sure to leave the
-   > **Run as Container-based Virtual Machine** option _unchecked_; this image
-   > doesn't currently include support for [CVMs](../../environments/cvms.md).

 1. Click **Create Environment**

-## Step 5: Create a Dev URL and access the VNC

-Now that you've created your environment, you'll need to create a [dev URL](../../environments/devurls.md) so that you can access its services.
+## Connecting to Coder

+There are two ways you can connect to your environment:

+- Connect via the web
+- Connect using a local VNC client

+### Option 1: Connect via web

+If your image includes [noVNC](https://github.com/novnc/noVNC), or another web-based client, you can use a [dev URL](../../environments/devurls.md) to access it securely.

 1. From the **environment overview** page, click **Add URL**

-1. Provide the **Port** number that the VNC is running on (this information is defined in the image you used to build this environment).
+1. Provide the **Port** number that the VNC web client is running on (this information is defined in the image you used to build this environment).

 1. Provide a **name** for the dev URL.